sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 **Planning considerations:**

-- Even before a new employee’s first day on the job, they will need some information about NEO before the event itself.
+- Even before a new employee’s first day on the job, they'll need some information about NEO before the event itself.
 Consider a pre-onboarding SharePoint site that can help new employees gather the right documents and prepare for the NEO event as soon as they sign their offer letter.
-- Some new employees cannot attend the NEO event in person.
-Consider if it’s better to pre-record an event that can be shown to people who cannot attend in person or if you can live-stream the in-person event and new employees who are remote can join online.
+- Some new employees can't attend the NEO event in person.
+Consider if it’s better to pre-record an event that can be shown to people who can't attend in person or if you can live-stream the in-person event and new employees who are remote can join online.
-- Regardless of the NEO event attendance is in person or remotely, the NEO audience will need access to the same resources on desktop and mobile devices.
+- Regardless of the NEO event attendance is in person or remotely, the NEO audience needs access to the same resources on desktop and mobile devices.

 ### Step 1: Start by determining your audience profile and size
 New employees will have diverse backgrounds, roles, and career experience.
-Some new employees will be able to attend an event in person while other can only attend remotely.
-Some tools and resources will need to be accessible from a mobile device.
-The same resources will need to be available regardless of the new employee orientation method.
+Some new employees are able to attend an event in person while other can only attend remotely.
+Some tools and resources need to be accessible from a mobile device.
+The same resources need to be available regardless of the new employee orientation method.

-The size of your onboarding group will determine the platforms and resources you use.
+The size of your onboarding group determines the platforms and resources you use.
 [Learn more about defining your audience profile and scoping audience size](audience-profile.md).
 <br>
 <br>